giantswarm/docs/src/content/general/architecture/capi/index.md

 There is a machine created as a bastion that helps us with the operations.
 It is the single entry point to the running infrastructure.
 This way all the cluster machines can live in a private network and expose the services running on them via explicit configuration.

 {{< tabs >}}
+{{< tab id="flags-openstack" title="OpenStack">}}

+The setup requires an external network configured in the project to allow the machines to pull images or route requests from containers to the Internet.
+On the other side, there is an internal network which interconnects all master and worker machines allowing the internal communication of all containers within the cluster.
+At the same time, it allocates the load balancers that are created dynamically as result of exposing a service in the cluster.
+In case the load balancer is external, a floating IP is allocated to enable the connection with external endpoints.

+{{< /tab >}}
 {{< tab id="flags-aws" title="AWS">}}

+The setup uses a standalone VPC (though you can bring your own VPC) and creates private subnets for the machine in each availability zone.
+It uses NAT gateways for allowing machines to pull images or route requests from containers to the Internet.
+On the other side, it needs an Internet Gateway to route traffic from Internet to the containers.
+It leverages route tables to configure the routing for each subnet and gateways.

 {{< /tab >}}
 {{< tab id="flags-capz" title="Azure">}}